I recently read six books about CV writing. Some of them you will find in the libraries of our top universities. They were not good.

 Your CV has to be effective.
 Every line of your CV needs to be relevant to the job and positive and about you.
 Anything else (apart from contact details, obviously) can be removed.

-5. Recruiters have more in common than is generally acknowledged
+5. Recruiters have more in common than is acknowledged

-I’ve written CVs for people across 6 continents.
-Whilst culture is of course a massive issue affecting relationships between people, the job of a CV is the same anywhere.
+I’ve written CVs for people across six continents.
+While culture is, of course, a massive issue affecting relationships between people, the job of a CV is the same anywhere.
 It is your marketing document, used to match you against a set of criteria for the purpose of shortlisting.
 That is why the process and decision making from your point of view is the same.

 Back to Candidate blogs